-When you see a patent where it’s based upon sharing joy and happiness, it is the kind of thing that makes you want to share, and to find more like it.
-In this case, it’s a patent that Google acquired when they purchased Nik Software in 2012, so that it could be used with Google Plus, to automatically edit some photos into animations and into stories.
+When you see a patent where it’s based upon sharing joy and happiness, it is the kind of thing that makes you want to share and to find more like it.
+In this case, it’s a patent that Google acquired when they purchased Nik Software in 2012 so that it could be used with Google Plus, to automatically edit some photos into animations and stories.

 The particular patent that Barbara sent me a link to is Automatic identification of a notable moment.
 This seemed to be the passage that we both found interesting in the patent, and commented upon to each other almost simultaneously: